ShirlyRitika/pragra-fullstack-assignment/README.md

 This is a full-stack e-commerce style application built using:

+📦 Project Overview

+This is a full-stack e-commerce style application built using:

 Frontend: Next.js with TypeScript
 Backend: NestJS
 Database: MongoDB
 Payments: Stripe (Test Mode)

  🚀 Features Implemented